lindsayrr8/lindsayrr8.github.io/_posts/2024-10-26-my-new-blog-post.md

 The residuals in our results consist of: `Df` (Degrees of Freedom), `Sum Sq` (Sum of Squares), and `Mean Sq` (Mean Square).

 ### Question 2:
-We are instructed to complete tasks given the following prompt:
+We are instructed to complete the tasks for Question 2 given the following prompt:
 > The zelazo data (taken from the R package called ISwR) are in the form of a list of vectors, one for each of the four groups. <br />
 > <br > **2.1.** Convert the data to a form suitable for the user of lm, and calculate the relevant test.
 Consider t-tests comparing selected subgroups or obtained by combing groups. <br />
 > <br > **2.2.** Consider ANOVA test (one way or two-way) for this dataset (zelazo) <br />